Autofiction

 Dreams and Scenes of Memoir Fiction

-Read more about The Short of it All at The California Aggie.
+Also read an article about MZ’s presentation of The Short of it All in The California Aggie.

-Read Ángel G. Quintero Rivera's review of the Spanish language edition at 80grados.
+Read Ángel G. Quintero Rivera’s complete review of the Spanish language edition at 80grados.

-Read Luis Alejandro Ordóñez' review of the Spanish language edition at goodreads.
+Read Luis Alejandro Ordóñez’s complete review of the Spanish language edition in Goodreads.

 Notes of a Lost Traveler

 The Italian American and Italian connections of a Jewish American in the course of his wandering life.
 The book opens with a catalog of Italian foods, cultural actors, heroes and villains, etc., culminating with a litany of Italian and Jewish Americans.
 Next come four parts reviewing early loves, travels with an Italian American wife, and subsequent encounters.
 Depicting key Italian locales, the book includes some of the most acute Italian paradoxes, including Fascism, the Holocaust, the mafia, possible afro-phobia, and recent turns in Italian politics.
-A final coda portrays additional Italian encounters, a series of public demonstrations, and our aging hero’s final dream of being lost and dazed in the maze that is Rome and Italy.
+Al coda portrays additional Italian encounters, a series of public demonstrations, and our aging hero’s final dream of being lost and dazed in the maze that is Rome and Italy.
+With a fine introduction by Prof. Alessandro Carrera, U. of Houston.And an addendum. by the author: “My Writing, Lady Gaga and Maryoin.”

 “A haunting, yet comic procession of Italians …pursued in every direction, … [but] never found.”
 Enrico De Vivo, Italian critic, in L’Indice dei LIbri